Yagisan/The-Bustling-Valley/README.md

 **[Multiple Spouses](https://www.nexusmods.com/stardewvalley/mods/6227)**  allows you to have multiple spouses, kisses, pregnancies, spouse rooms, etc.

 # Other Post Installation FAQ

+## Using the WaterBot

+To use the WaterBot, select the watering can, then **right click** on a crop.
+Your farm will automatically travel to, and water every crop they can reach.
+The will refill the watering can as needed, from the closest water source, and will stop when either all crops are watered, or the farmer is out of energy.

+## Using the Fishing Assistant.

+Press F5 to enable the Fishing Assistant.
+Bait, tackle, and cast your Fishing line as usual.
+If you get a bite, Fishing Assistant will automatically hook, and catch the fish.
+It is **not** an instant catch.
+Better rods, bait and tackle will improve this.

 ## Slow start